w5xd/NyeVikingPowerMonitor/README.md

  <li>An internally accessible DPDT switch is added to prevent simultaneous
  operation of the external 12VDC and internal battery back power supplies.
  <li>The ALO TRIP SWR/REV function that used to be on D3 is now wired to A0.
  <li>Substitute an LMC6044 CMOS op-amp for the LM324.
-It goes rail-to-rail and also
+Its output swings rail-to-rail and
- draws little enough power supply current for battery operation.
+ it requires much reduced power supply current.
  <li>The input network becomes 1:7.6@500Hz for both forward and reflected.
  This has a little less noise, and a little better resolution--taking advantage of the wider voltage swing of the LMC6044.
- <li>Of course, if you modify your hardware per this branch, you must also
+ <li>Of course, if you modify your hardware per this battery-power branch, you must also
  upload the program as compiled from this branch.
  </ol>